rediscookbook/rediscookbook/recipes/get_and_delete/recipe.md

 ### Discussion

-Thats a simple one - GET and DEL benefits from RENAME to keep other clients from reading the object data between operations.
+This is a simple one, but makes good use of Redis' atomic features.
+GET and DEL benefit from the RENAME function in order to keep other clients from reading the object data between operations.